rrnewton/haskell-lockfree/README.md

     interface constraints, which are expressed at the type level.

   * AtomicPrimops - *safe* CAS/FAA on various kinds of mutable locations
-  * CAS - Compare and swap operations for
+  * CAS - Compare and swap operations for IORefs.
+Generally unsafe.

 How to Test and Install
 ================================================================================